JQL/yii2-bootstrap4/README.md

       yii\bootstrap4\
 ```

-6. In _views/layouts/main.php_ change these two "use" lines:
+6. In _views/layouts/main.php_ change this "use" line:
 ```
-      use app\widgets\Alert;
       use yii\widgets\Breadcrumbs;
 ```
 **to:**
 ```
-      use app\bootstrap4\Alert;
       use yii\bootstrap4\Breadcrumbs;
 ```

-7. In the same file, _views/layouts/main.php_, change the css in the Navbar 'options' 'class' as follows:
+7. In the same file, _views/layouts/main.php_, change the css in the Navbar 'options' 'class' as and the footer follows:
+NavBar:
 ```
       NavBar::begin([
         'brandLabel' => Yii::$app->name,